davidlawrencer/github-cheat-sheet/README.md

  ### Collaboration

  `git branch` - shows you which branch you are working on.

  `git checkout -b [branch-name]` lets you create a new branch (as shown above).
  - before creating a new branch, make sure to `git pull` from the master branch to make sure you have all remote changes before starting work on your new branch.
  - when you create a new branch, always ALWAYS make sure you are branching from `master` (do not checkout to a new working branch from another working branch).
+ - Note: if you use `git checkout [branch-name]` (without the `-b` option) you can switch between already-existing branches in your local repository.

 ### OTHER QUESTIONS: